tomharrigan/voicewp/README.md

 		- Users can ask for content from a specific category/taxonomy
 		- Full SSML support within post content
 		- Full utterances/intent schema provided as starting point to easily copy/paste into theh Amazon Developer console
 		- Does your site use acronyms or other abbreviations?
-Settings screen provides an interface for defining items Alexa should pronounce a certain way (ex.
-A site may want all instances of 'DoT' within text to be read as 'Department of transportation' )
+Settings screen provides an interface for defining items Alexa should pronounce a certain way (For example, a site may want all instances of 'DoT' within text to be read as 'Department of transportation' )
 	- __Facts/Quotes__: Create simple skills for serving facts or quotes on your favorite topics.
 For example, 'Cat Facts', or 'Developer Quotes'.
 		- Ability to include custom images as part of the app cards.
 		- Ability to include this as a subset of functionality within the main News skill.